 - Get a new job, work at it and save up.
 In the meantime, start a demo account and practice trading.

-- Once you’re comfortable trading on a small Live account, deposit a larger amount to grow your account at a faster rate.
+- Once you’re comfortable trading on a small live account, deposit a larger amount to grow your account further.